 The Just Shall Live by Faith – LDS Style

-Written by Mark Cares “The Just Shall Live by Faith” is the title of the First Presidency’s message in the current issue (April, 2017) of the Ensign.
+“The Just Shall Live by Faith” is the title of the First Presidency’s message in the April 2017 issue of Ensign.
 It immediately caught my eye considering the prominence Paul gives this phrase in Romans and Galatians and then also the great effect it had on Martin Luther.
 Adding to my curiosity is the fact that the First Presidency’s message is the most important article in each month’s Ensign.
-If Mormons read only one article, more than likely it would be this one.
-(Another sign of its prominence is that it is the first thing highlighted on lds.org.
+If Mormons read only one article, more than likely it would have been this one.

 So how did President Uchtdorf, the article’s author, handle it?

 Before looking at his explanation, it would be good to review what the Bible says.
 In Galatians 3:11, Paul wrote: “But that no man is justified by the law in the sight of God, it is evident: for, The just shall live by faith.”
 The context clearly shows that the way a person tries to be “justified by the law” is by trying to keep the commandments.
 In direct opposition is the faith which trusts that Jesus has redeemed us through his death.
 The way people are just and thus “live” is by trusting not in what they do, but in what Jesus has done for them.
 It’s also obvious that when Paul talks about living, he is referring to eternal life.
 It’s no wonder this teaching has comforted countless people down through the centuries.

 President Uchtdorf mentions none of this.
 There is no mention of Jesus’ death for us.
 The only time he mentions Jesus in the entire article is when he says men and women of faith “strive to follow the example of their beloved Savior, Jesus Christ.”
 Nothing about Jesus being our substitute.